jodusan/dulex123.github.io/_posts/2016-09-24-machine-learning-immersion.md

 -

 ## Environment
 The easiest way to pick up the speed is to surround yourself with people that are in the field and are sharing information through social networks.
 If you don't know where to start, have a look at my [twitter list](https://twitter.com/josipovicd/following) and go to their sources.
-If most of it doesn't make sense in the beginning that's fine.
-Keep calm and learn as much as you can.
+If most of it doesn't make sense in the beginning that's ok.

 ## Online courses
 [Coursera, Machine Learning](https://www.coursera.org/learn/machine-learning)